Pre-configuring an Apache Kafka® cluster connection

 -

-Configure all the cluster security groups to allow incoming traffic from the security group where the VM is located on ports 9091 and 9092.
+Configure all cluster security groups to allow incoming traffic on ports 9091 and 9092 from your VM’s security group.
 To do this, create the following inbound rule in these groups:

 - Port range:

-Security group - Security group: If your cluster and VM are in the same security group, select
+Security group. - Security group: If your cluster and VM share the same security group, select

 Current(Self).
 Otherwise, specify the VM security group.

-To allow the use of Managed Service for Apache Kafka® API, e.g., to work with Managed Schema Registry, add a rule for incoming traffic:
+To allow the use of Managed Service for Apache Kafka® API, e.g., to work with Managed Schema Registry, add the following inbound rule:

 - Port range: